Body found in Memphis identified as abducted jogger Eliza Fletcher

 Abston was issued a $510,000 bond.
 Abston said he could not afford bond and he could not afford a lawyer.
 General Sessions Judge Louis Montesi appointed a public defender to represent Abston.

+During a Tuesday morning press conference, Steven Mulroy, the district attorney for Shelby County, which includes Memphis, said Abston would be arraigned on the murder charges Wednesday.

-U.S. marshals arrested him Saturday after police detected his DNA on a pair of sandals found near where Fletcher was last seen, according to an arrest affidavit.
+U.S. marshals arrested Abston Saturday after police detected his DNA on a pair of sandals found near where Fletcher was last seen, according to an arrest affidavit.

 Police also linked the vehicle they believe was used in the kidnapping to a person at a home where Abston was staying.